sagelga/documentation/docs/codenames/contribute/README.md

 Create us a Pull Request!
 Just complete the Pull Request form and start creating a PR.

 You might be required to edit your request or stand-your-ground at anytime.

----

-## Duplication Guidelines
-### Germanic Languages
-*Applies to : English, French, German, Dutch, Swedish, Danish, Norwegian, Scots, Icelandic*
-- Is in either Capital Case or Lower Case.
-- Avoid using language grammatical information (eg. gender, person, number, tense, aspect, mood, voice, etc.) in each word.
-    - If the word must contain a gender-specific word, use a widely used/accepts gender or use neutral/neuter gender instead.
-    - Use Present Simple Tense for time-specific word.
-- Strongly avoid using Non-finite verb (e.g. infinitives, participles, gerunds).
-- Part of speech (e.g. Noun, Verb, Adjective) form counts as the same word.

-### The rest of the world
-We still have no language guidelines, until you turned in!
-If you feel like to, you can create a Pull Request and suggests.